Taskeract Taskeract

 Shell Access

-Sessions with an execution workspace have a terminal icon that opens an embedded shell in the session's worktree.
+Sessions with an execution workspace have a terminal icon that opens an embedded shell in the session's workspace.
 Click it multiple times to open additional shells.
 You can also press Mod+` or use jump mode 0 to open a new shell from the keyboard.
 Shift-click the icon to choose a different shell program.
 Headless workflows do not expose shell access.
 See Shell Terminals for details.

 Logs View